 We continue to believe we are positioned well to take advantage of today's growth markets within cleantech.
 We have been early investors in many of these markets.
 Our initial investments in biofuels in 2004 (Solazyme), light-emitting diodes in 2005 (Bridgelux) and batteries in 2007 (Contour Energy), now represent three of our top ten investments by value.
 These companies achieved record revenue growth in 2010 and continue to make progress in their respective markets.
-We also have Cleantech companies that are potentially positioned for near-term liquidity events as discussed in the section titled, "Recent and Pending Potential Liquidity Events from Our Portfolio as of March 31, 2011."

-We also believe we have a pipeline of companies that are developing solutions for growth markets that are emerging today or may develop in future years such as produced water remediation (ABSMaterials), renewable chemicals (Cobalt) and alternative sources for high-intensity light (Laser Light Engines).
-The table below shows the breakdown of our Cleantech portfolio as of March 31, 2011, based on stage of maturity of the investment including the year of our initial investment in each of the companies.
+We also believe we have a pipeline of companies that are developing solutions for growth markets that are emerging today or may develop in future years such as ground-water and other environmental remediation (ABSMaterials), renewable chemicals (Cobalt) and alternative sources for high-intensity light (Laser Light Engines).
+In the second quarter of 2011, we invested in a new cleantech company, Produced Water Absorbents, Inc. ("PWA"), a spinout from ABSMaterials, Inc. PWA is developing nanoglass materials that are able to remediate contaminated water that is a by-product of drilling for oil and hydraulic fracturing for natural gas.
+The table below shows the breakdown of our Cleantech portfolio as of June 30, 2011, based on stage of maturity of the investment including the year of our initial investment in each of the companies.

-Level of Maturity
+Characterit Level of Maturity

-Cleantech Mid Late
+Cleantech Early Mid Late

-Companies Cobalt (2008) Crystal IS (2004) Laser Light Engines (2008) Nextreme (2004) Tetra Vitae (2008) Ultora (2010) ABSMaterials (2010) Contour Energy (2007) Bridgelux (2005) Innovalight (2006) Nanosys (2003) Solazyme (2004)
+Companies Produced Water Absorbents (2011) Ultora (2010) TetraVitae (2008) Laser Light Engines (2008) Nextreme (2004) Crystal IS (2004) ABSMaterials (2010) Contour Energy (2007) Cobalt (2008) Innovalight (2006) Bridgelux (2005) Nanosys (2003) Solazyme (2004)

-Cost \$12,228,651 \$3,684,995 \$20,776,371
+Cost \$12,541,903 \$5,277,063 \$20,974,652

-Value \$5,371,568 \$4,311,179 \$37,396,654
+Value \$4,994,928 \$6,700,524 \$59,522,706

-Percentage of Cleantech Portfolio 11,4% 9.2% 79.4%
+Percentage of Cleantech Portfolio 7.0% 9.4% 83.6%

 Many of our Cleantech portfolio companies are generating commercial revenues and/or have entered into partnerships and joint development agreements with large corporations.
-We include some of the commercial developments from these portfolio companies during the first quarter below.
+We include some of the commercial developments from these portfolio companies during the second quarter below.